tjarkdoering/TDNAmagic/README.md

 ## Troubles using this?

-Feel free to contact me or any of your resident bioinformatician :wink:
+Feel free to contact me or any of your resident bioinformaticians :wink: